notofonts/noto-docs/src/miniarticles/NotoSansGlagolitic.md

 # Noto Sans Glagolitic

-Noto Sans Glagolitic is a sanserif design for texts in the historical Glagolitic script.
+Noto Sans Glagolitic is a sans serif design for texts in the historical Glagolitic script.

-Noto Sans Glagolitic has multiple weights, contains 142 glyphs, 2 OpenType features, and supports 141 characters from 2 Unicode blocks: Glagolitic, Glagolitic Supplement.
+Noto Sans Glagolitic has multiple weights, contains 142 glyphs, 2 OpenType features, and supports 141 characters from 2 Unicode blocks: : Glagolitic, Glagolitic Supplement.

 ## Supported writing systems